BT0024 – Statement of Treasury Policy

 7. Loans to students guaranteed 100% by the Tennessee Student Assistance Corporation;

-9. Any other security instruments defined as “eligible collateral” in Tennessee Code Annotated § 9-4-103.
+9. Any other security instruments defined as “eligible collateral” in Tennessee Code Annotated § 9-4-103, as may be amended from time to time.

-E. The University shall compensate banks for the maintenance of accounts and other services by maintaining sufficient collected balances in depository accounts or by direct payment for services provided.
+The University shall compensate Designated Financial Institutions for the maintenance of accounts and other services by maintaining sufficient collected balances in depository accounts or by direct payment for services provided.

-F. Whenever interest bearing accounts are established by the University, reasonable service charges may be deducted from interest income pursuant to procedures established by the Treasurer.
+Whenever interest bearing accounts are established by the University, reasonable service charges may be deducted from interest income if approved by the Treasurer.

-B. Investments of cash funds shall be limited to the following:
+Investments of cash funds in the Cash Management Investment Pool shall be limited to the following permissible investments:

 1. Certificates of deposit of banks and savings and loan associations located in the State of Tennessee, which shall be secured by deposit insurance, or pledged collateral in the same manner as depository accounts;